dtrelogan/react-formstate/docs/updatingFormState.md

 It is worth mentioning that the 'add' method can also update data.
 The main difference between 'add' and 'set' is that 'add' can accept both objects and primitive types.
 This makes 'add' more powerful, but the 'set' method is used the vast majority of the time.

-The 'updateFormState' and 'createModel' methods have a couple additional features of note.

-### updateFormState

-The 'updateFormState' method can receive additional updates to provide to the call to setState:
+Also important to note is that the 'updateFormState' method can receive additional updates to provide to the call to setState:

 ```es6
 context.updateFormState({someFlag: true, someOtherStateValue: 1});